xpmatteo/tddforandroid/manuscript/400-fairy-fingers.md

 </RelativeLayout>
 ~~~~~

-The IDE complains that the view does not exist, so we go ahead and create it.
+The IDE complains that the `com.tdd4android.fairyfingers.spike.MyView` class does not exist, so we go ahead and create it.
 We need to override the constructors.
 I don't know which ones are really needed, so I override them all.
 Then we need to override the `OnDraw` method.
 We want to see if we can paint on the screen at all, so we draw a single line.

 ~~~~~
 package com.tdd4android.fairyfingers.spike;